MaehRia/Obsidian-Repo/Languages/English/Vocab_Unit_1_2.md

    e.g. I'd neglected to give him the name of the hotel where I'd be staying.

 # O

+outdoor pursuit
+?
+something that you do outside as a sport or hobby

 # P

 to point the finger of blame at someone